Akanksha987/Alcovia/README.md

-# Alcovia AI Content API
+# Energy AI Content API

 FastAPI service that lets authenticated users upload short-form text, generates an AI-powered summary and sentiment analysis, and stores everything in a relational database.
 The project demonstrates JWT authentication, asynchronous processing, Hugging Face integration, containerization, and a CI/CD pipeline ready for GCP.